3rd Quarter classes begin the week of Jan 12, 2026.

 Day(s): Thu

 Discover the world of robotics using kids' favorite, interlocking building bricks!
 Students will build and program a different whimsical, mechanized project each week using the WeDo 2.0 robotics system by LEGO Education.
-First quarter, students will construct Animated Animals such as a hopping bunny, lumbering elephant, creeping frog, leaf-munching giraffe, trotting horse, mommy and baby bird, flapping owl, and a prowling, growling tiger.
+Third quarter, rush hour comes to Compass as students build and program automated vehicles like a dune buggy, Formula 1 race car, tow truck, tractor trailer, bus, and more.
 Their robots will be built using special-shaped LEGO components from the WeDo Educational set, motors, motion sensors, tilt sensors and a programmable, Bluetooth control unit ("brain").
 Student will use classroom tablets to program the control units using an intuitive drag-and-drop coding modules.
 Prior experience with LEGO or coding is not required.
 All equipment is furnished.
+This class will begin on 1/22/26 and meet on 3/12/26.
 Topics in this Series: Animated Animals (Quarter 1), Jurassic Giants (Quarter 2); Rush Hour!
 (Quarter 3), and Creepy Crawlies (Quarter 4).

 10:00 am-10:55 am